Dianzhuo-Wang/particle_tracking/readme.md

 - **Automation:**
   - `run_tracking.sh` submits a batch job for individual videos.

 We hope this software accelerates your particle tracking endeavors.
-Note that we are not actively maintaining the codes but feel free to
+While we aren't actively maintaining the codes, we welcome your questions and feedback.
+Feel free to contact me at johnwang [at] g [dot] harvard [dot] edu.